kometbomb/oscilloscoper/README.md

 # oscilloscoper
 Creates oscilloscope videos from WAV files.
+Output is a raw H.264 stream.
+You need to use e.g. ffmpeg to mux the video stream with the audio in a playable container like MP4.

 ##Usage